STG1900/copilot-javascript-calculator-demo/README.md

 # JavaScript Calculator Demo
 <!-- REPLACE THE TITLE WITH THE NAME OF THE EXERCISE -->

-This repository includes a Copilot training exercise intended to give you practical experience using the tool.
+This repository includes a Copilot training demo intended to show off a practical example using the tool.

 ## 🎯 Goal
 <!-- ONE SENTENCE ABOUT THE GOAL OF THE EXERCISE -->